Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Use "Empty object" to create an empty object, which will be a child of the currently selected object
 - You can add mesh components to an object, and assign them their material and mesh
-- Using "Import File" or "Drag and drop" on files will add them to the assets folder of the project. if a hole fbx wants to be loaded to the scene, double click on its icon in the asset window.
+- Using "Import File" or "Drag and drop" on files will add them to the assets folder of the project. if a whole fbx wants to be loaded to the scene, double click on its icon in the asset window.

 Link to github: https://github.com/Skyway666/Kuroko-Engine